BrianNguyen49/Toronto-Automobile-KSI-Predictive-Model/README.md

 <img src="https://github.com/user-attachments/assets/58255c3e-4ab1-4b21-9449-4502ff2cd889" width="30%" alt="XGBoost Confusion Matrix"/>
 </div>

 To better understand model performance, we used the confusion matrix to manually calculate model performance metrics including accuracy, precision, F1, and recall score.
 In order to determine how well a classification model is performing, we plot a confusion matrix which summarizes prediction results by comparing the actual labels with the predicted labels.
+The confusion matrix breaks down the predictions into four categories: true positive, true negative, false positive, false positive.

+In this project, 'Fatal' collisions are encoded as 0 and 'Non-Fatal' as 1.
+Therefore:

+- True Positive (TP): the model correctly predicted positive cases (e.g., predicted outcome was non-fatal)
+- True Negative (TN): the model correctly predicted negative cases (e.g., predicted outcome was fatal)
+- False Positive (FP): the model incorrectly predicted positive cases (e.g., non-fatal incorrectly predicted as fatal cases)
+- False Negative (FN): the model incorrectly predicted negative cases (e.g., missed fatal cases)

 ### Confusion Matrix Summary